codemirror/website/site/examples/selection/index.md

 The editor's state always holds at least one selection range.
-When [multiple selections](../../docs/ref/#state.EditorState^allowMultipleSelections) are entabled, it may have several.
+When [multiple selections](../../docs/ref/#state.EditorState^allowMultipleSelections) are enabled, it may have several.

 Ranges consist of an *anchor* (the side that doesn't move when you shift-select) and a *head* (the moving side).
 When those are the same, it is a cursor selection, otherwise it is a range.

-When there are multiple selection ranges, of them will be considered the *main* range (this is also the one that the native selection will reflect).
+When there are multiple selection ranges, one of them will be considered the *main* range (this is also the one that the native selection will reflect).
 If you have an editor state, you can find the main selection range with `state.selection.main`.
 It is a